Xilerast/coretas-assignment/README.md

 #### Changing the design of the app

 In hindsight, it would have been a better idea to use a table to display the list of tasks, and add an arrow or a button to each column name for filtering.

+#### Usernames are case sensitive

+Usernames are case sensitive.
+This can be fixed on the backend by calling lower on the username string before persisting on the database and before authentication.